CALCULATE YOUR SIP RETURNS

 What is the Penalty for Multiple PANs?

-Under section 139A of the Income Tax Act, 1961, it is mandated that an individual may possess only one PAN Card, and this section also delineates the eligibility criteria for PAN Card application.
-Notably, the seventh provision of this section expressly prohibits anyone who has already been assigned a permanent account number under the new series from making a fresh application, acquiring, or holding an additional permanent account number, thus stipulating a PAN card penalty for those in breach of this regulation.
+Under section 139A of the Income Tax Act, 1961, it is mandated that an individual may possess only one PAN Card, and this section also delineates the eligibility criteria for a PAN Card application.
+Notably, the seventh provision of this section expressly prohibits anyone who has already been assigned a PAN under the new series from making a fresh application, acquiring, or holding an additional permanent account number.
+In breach of this regulation, a penalty is levied.

 Possessing a Duplicate PAN Card